-→ Kenya's first national crop monitor set to strengthen food security
+→ Kenya's first national crop monitor set to strengthen food security rganization of the nited Nations

 Kenya's Ministry of Agriculture, Irrigation, Livestock and Fisheries has issued the country's first national crop monitor, with support from NASA SERVIR, Regional Center for Mapping of Resources for Development (RCMRD), and GEOGLAM.
 Information on crop conditions from across Kenya was made publically available in the first edition of the crop monitor in May 2018.